You’ve finished cancer treatment. You’ve been declared “cancer-free.”

 According to Recklitis, these thoughts can happen even where there are no obvious signs of depression.
 That’s why they’re easy to miss.

-A survey conducted as part of the found a higher rate of suicidal ideation in cancer survivors than in control groups.
+A survey conducted as part of the

 That held true even many years after diagnosis.
 People in pain or poor physical health were more likely to have those thoughts.